-Projects for 2017 are posted below; new projects will continue to be posted through February.
-To learn more about the type of research conducted by undergraduates, view the 2016 Research Symposium Abstracts.
+Projects are posted below; new projects will continue to be posted through February.
+To learn more about the type of research conducted by undergraduates, view the 2018 Research Symposium Abstracts.

 This is a list of research projects that may have opportunities for undergraduate students.
 Please note that it is not a complete list of every SURF project.
 Undergraduates will discover other projects when talking directly to Purdue faculty.

-You can browse all the projects on the list, or view only projects in the following categories:
+You can browse all the projects on the list or view only projects in the following categories:

 Educational Research/Social Science

-|Research categories:||Computer Engineering and Computer Science, Educational Research/Social Science|
+|Research categories:||Civil and Construction, Educational Research/Social Science|

 |Desired experience:||Some experience in statistics and programming languages is preferred.
 All other skills including human subject research ethics, statistical analysis in R, data management, will be taught.|